fagan2888/PyORAM/README.rst

 Setup Storage Locally
 ~~~~~~~~~~~~~~~~~~~~~

-Storage schemes such as BlockStorageFile ("file"),
+Storage schemes such as BlockStorageFile ("file"), BlockStorageMMap
-BlockStorageMMap ("mmap"), BlockStorageRAM ("ram"), and
-BlockStorageSFTP ("sftp") all employ the same underlying
+("mmap"), BlockStorageRAM ("ram"), and BlockStorageSFTP ("sftp") all
-storage format.
-Thus, an oblivious storage scheme can be
+employ the same underlying storage format.
+Thus, an oblivious storage
-initialized locally and then transferred to an external
+scheme can be initialized locally and then transferred to an external
-storage location and accessed via BlockStorageSFTP using SSH
+storage location and accessed via BlockStorageSFTP using SSH login
-login credentials.
+credentials.
+See the following pair of files for an example of this:

+* examples/path_oram_sftp_setup.py

+* examples/path_oram_sftp_test.py

 BlockStorageS3 ("s3") employs a different format whereby the
 underlying blocks are stored in separate "file" objects.